LalaIAm/cline-novelist/memory-bank/progress.md

    - Dependencies need to be installed before running the development server
    - The command `npm install` needs to be run in both the root and server directories

-2. **Editor Selection In Progress**
+2. **Editor Selection Completed**
-   - Enhanced technical spike for Draft.js vs. Quill.js with performance metrics
+   - Quill.js selected as the primary editor technology
-   - Standardized testing methodology implemented for consistent evaluation
+   - Comprehensive evaluation documented in editor-evaluation-decision.md
-   - Need to complete comprehensive testing with large documents
+   - Code-based evaluation performed with feature comparison
-   - AI integration compatibility assessment in progress for both editors
+   - Implementation strategy and timeline defined
-   - Systematic evaluation report tool created to document findings
+   - AI integration approach outlined for Quill.js

 3. **MongoDB Connection**
    - A MongoDB instance needs to be set up and properly configured